 As you customize your Jira workflows, they’ll evolve and become increasingly different.

-If that continues, they’ll eventually become different species and they won’t be able to interbreed…
+If that continues, then they’ll eventually become different species and they won’t be able to interbreed…

-So you won’t be able to move Projects or Issues between teams or instances.
+So you won’t be able to move Projects or Issues between teams or instances which is a big problem.

-The solution to this problem is to ensure that customization is consistent across the organization.
-Or at least within each department, thereby minimizing compatibility issues.
+The solution to this is to ensure that customization is consistent across the organization, or at least within each department, thereby minimizing compatibility issues.

 To make sure that everyone stays on the same page, it’s wise to limit admin access.
 And it’s also a good idea to ensure that customization is approved and managed with the big picture in mind.